 Some may also feel that this knowledge should remain a mystery.
 For better or worse, we live in a different time than Edo Japan.
 There is a very real danger of these techniques fading into obscurity, through lack of use.
 It is always those who practice a technique who are in the best position to carry it on and perhaps even add to it.
 I was given this information freely and generously and my own feeling is that there is mystery enough involved in these traditions to counterbalance the risk of dilution and corruption by a free distribution.
-In fact, the tendency is for misinformation to spread just as rapidly as fact.
+The more people using them the better.

 My motivation is not to present the be-all/end-all treatise on the subject, but to provide a working body of knowledge sufficient for the enthusiast to obtain reasonably predictable results.
 In the end, it is results that count and my hope is that this presentation will allow some few an easier entry into a complex but potentially rewarding field.

 I began using this process about 1985 when I was sent printed details based on a workshop given by Satsuo Ando in California.
 I had good results from that information which is essentially the core of what is presented here.
 I visited Toshimasa-sensei in 1987 and he gave me further details and a demonstration.
 Further information presented here has been gleaned from many varied sources, but I would like to thank, in particular, Satsuo Ando, Professor Hiramatsu: Tokyo University of Fine Arts, Phillip Baldwin, Mark Morgan, Eugene and Hiroko Pijanowski, Toshimasa(Masaichi Sakai), and Ford Hallam.
 The input from each of these individuals has been helpful and in some cases indispensable to my ability to produce the results I obtain today.
 We owe an immense debt of gratitude to all those preceeding us who added to and refined this body of knowledge.

 There are primarily three major considerations contributing to the successful patination of Japanese alloys.
 These are 1. surface preparation(stoning & polish), 2. cleaning, and 3. the actual boiling process, and each of these will be covered in detail.